Skip to main content

 Explore Brisbane CBD and surrounds with free City Loop buses.
 Connect to iconic sites, attractions, and dining spots hassle-free.
 No go card required!

-Did you know that Brisbane City Council operates free, fully electric and high frequency bus loop services?
-These services can connect you to all your favourite spots in and around Brisbane's city centre.
+Brisbane City Council runs free electric bus loops that make exploring the CBD easy without a car.
+These bus services can connect you to all your favourite spots in and around Brisbane's city centre.

 City Loop

-Operating every 10 minutes from Monday Friday (7am-6pm), the City Loop will take you to Brisbane City's iconic sites.
+Running every 10 minutes from Monday Friday (7am-6pm), the City Loop will take you to Brisbane City's iconic sites.
 Stops include Brisbane City Hall, City Botanic Gardens, Queen Street Mall and more.
 The loop service has a clockwise (route 40) and an anti-clockwise route (route 50).
-You can easily spot City Loop buses and stops as they use a distinctive purple colour.
+You can easily spot City Loop buses and stops by their distinct purple colour.

 The City Loop is great for:

-- borrowing your favourite books from Brisbane Square Library
+• borrowing your favourite books or attending a book club, author event, or storytime session at Brisbane Square Library

 Spring Hill Loop